Empire / Regency (approx. 1795-1820)

 Another way to embellish the garments was using lace, among which Brussels lace was the most fashionable.
 Brussels lace is a bobbin lace, first entirely made by hand, later with machines to meet demand.
 That lace is braided with threat wound on wooden, bone or even ivory bobbins and the already woven lace is held with pins on a (straw-filled) pillow.
 The complexity of this time-consuming working process is gigantic and thus the cost of the lace very high.
 It could hence only be purchased by the wealthy.

-Usually, flowers were worn as a floral crown or worked in the hairstyle if no bonnet was worn.
+Usually, flowers were worn as a floral crown or worked in the hairstyle for festive wear, styling the wearer as an antique goddess of plenty or personification of spring.
 This print here, though actually from 1822, shows (as is stated in French underneath) 'the hairstyle of a bride the day after her wedding.
 The hair is adorned with roses and mytle, the robe of fabric from Lyon with decoration invented by Madame Bouhot'.

 Walking Dress for Mourning, La Belle Assemblee, March 1st 1820 - Regency / Empire fashion